abryant80/CurcuitPython/README.md

 ### Image

 ### Reflection
-To get started I had to look at othr people code to reference.The first part was hard to get started.But after I got started and all came together and I got it done.
+To get started I had to look at other people code to reference.The first part was hard to get started.But after I got started and all came together and I got it done.

 ---